ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Sunny.
 High near 31, with temperatures falling to around 27 in the afternoon.
-Wind chill values as low as 0.
-West wind 5 to
+West wind 5 to 9 mph, with gusts as high as
-         10 mph, with gusts as high as 20 mph.<br></div>
+         18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">